Isla de la Juventud Liveaboard

 • 6-days guided fishing

-• Laundry service.
+• Daily laundry service.

 Isla de Juventud is Spanish for Island of Youth.
-Aboard The JAF1, a 110-foot liveaboard yacht, you’ll fly fish and explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands.
+Aboard The JAF1, a 130-foot liveaboard yacht, you’ll fly fish and explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands.

 Zapata Peninsula is a UNESCO World Heritage Site.
 Year-round fly fishing for permit, bonefish, and tarpon.
 Stay aboard The Georgiana, a 100-foot air-conditioned liveaboard yacht.
 Full yacht and half yacht rates are available.